-Actions: Generates body fluids for the stomach; nourishes stomach Yin, mildly nourishes kidney Yin; clears heat; brightens the vision; strengthens the lower back.
+Actions: Generates body fluids for the stomach; nourishes stomach Yin, mildly nourishes kidney Yin; clears heat; brightens the vision; strengthens the lower back, tendons, and bones.

-• Stomach Yin deficiency or injury of stomach body fluids by heat: dry mouth, thirst, stomach ache, dry heaves, shiny tongue, intractable fever, wasting and thirsting disorder.
+• Stomach Yin deficiency or injury of stomach body fluids by heat: dry mouth, thirst, stomach ache, dry heaves, shiny tongue, intractable fever, wasting and thirsting disorder, constipation.

 • Kidney Yin deficiency: prolonged low grade fever (do not count on Shi hu alone in cases of kidney Yin deficiency), blurred vision, dizziness; pain, soreness, weakness of the back and knees; numbness of the extremities or wei syndrome (in appropriate combination).

 • Can trap an EPI in the body and prolong the sickness.
 If there is a chance of EPI, Mai men dong or Yu zhu is a better choice.

 • Premier herb for stomach Yin deficiency: stronger than Mai men dong at nourishing stomach Yin.

 • The true herb is effective at lowering blood pressure, even in small doses.
 Treasured and consumed by elderly, often even saving the cooked herb and chewing on it to get all the medicine out of it.

 • The true herb is quite difficult to obtain in the U.S., and is very expensive, though it is also very popular with some practitioners.